bsobocki/C-_STL_Algorithms_DataStructures/sorting/README.md

 ---
 # ___sort___
 ## ___Description___
-Function sorting a data container in range \[first, last\).
+A generic function for comparison sorting in range \[first, last\).
-Using this function we **don't have guarantee** that the order of the element with equivalent value is the same in the container before sorting.
+By using this function **we have no guarantee** that for elements of equivalent value the order from the original array will be maintained.
 ## ___Algorithm___

 ### Implementation